satorikomeiji/rickandmorty/README.md

+## Overview

-This is a project which loads characters from rick and morty api
+This is a project which loads characters from rick and morty api - [https://rickandmortyapi.com/api/](https://rickandmortyapi.com/api/)

-# Usage:
+## Usage

-From the command line:
+1. From the command line: `.gradlew app:assembleDebug`
-.gradlew app:assembleDebug

-The apk is in the ./build/outputs/apk/debug folder
+2. See the apk in the `./build/outputs/apk/debug` folder

+## Technologies

+Written using Kotlin, Room, RxJava, RxAndroid